-One day earlier, Melania's husband, President Donald Trump, similarly Tweeted about the FLOTUS' condition.
+One day earlier, Melania's husband, President Donald Trump, similarly Tweeted about the First Lady's condition.
 "Our great First Lady is doing really well.
 Will be leaving hospital in two or three days.
 Thank you for so much love and support!" he wrote on Tuesday, May 15.

 It was previously revealed that Melania underwent an "embolization procedure" on Monday, May 14 to deal with an ongoing kidney issue, which her office described as benign.
-"This morning, First Lady Melania Trump underwent an embolization procedure to treat a benign kidney condition," Melania's communication director, Stephanie Grisham, said at the time.
+"This morning, First Lady Melania Trump underwent an embolization procedure to treat a benign kidney condition," Grisham said at the time.
 "The procedure was successful, and there were no complications.
 Mrs. Trump is at Walter Reed National Military Medical Center and will likely remain there for the duration of the week.
 The first lady looks forward to a full recovery so she can continue her work on behalf of children everywhere."

-Though President Trump did not accompany his wife to the hospital before her surgery — according to CNN, he remained at the White House — Donald, 71, did visit Melania in her recovery room on Monday, Tuesday, and Wednesday of this week.
+Though President Trump did not accompany his wife to the hospital before her surgery — according to CNN, he remained at the White House — Donald, 71, did visit Melania in her recovery room on three occasions prior to her return home.
 While Melania is expected to be just fine, this is the most major surgery a first lady has ever undergone while her husband was in office since Ronald Reagan's wife Nancy Reagan had a mastectomy in October 1987.

 It is unclear whether the surgery was planned or done on an emergency basis, and no futher details were given about what specific condition Melania has.
 If you're unfamiliar with what a kidney embolization involves, Healthpoint describes it as "the deliberate blocking of the blood flow to the entire kidney, or a portion of it, by the placement of a blocking agent in a blood vessel (artery).
 A variety of agents can be used to block the blood vessel including gelfoam, PVA granules or metalic coils."